tsgates/arch-wiki-markdown/wiki/Udev.md

 -   udisks_functions - Written for Bash.
 -   bashmount - bashmount is a menu-driven Bash script with a configuration file that makes it easy to configure and extend.

+> udisks2 - mount to /media

+By default, udisks2 mounts removable drives into /run/media/$USER/ instead of /media/.
+If you don't like this behaviour, use this rule:

+    /etc/udev/rules.d/99-udisks2.rules

+    ENV{ID_FS_USAGE}=="filesystem|other|crypto", ENV{UDISKS_FILESYSTEM_SHARED}="1"

+> Privileged actions

+By default, some actions (e.g. mount a filesystem on a system device) requires to be authenticated as administrator.
+See polkit article how to configure it and overwrite the default settings.

 Tips and tricks
 ---------------